 With a very similar aesthetic and range of products – from clothing to accessories to home goods – Made Trade offers fair trade, ethical, and artisan-made goods that combine Anthropologie’s elegance and eccentricity.

-Sizes 0-12.
+Sizes 0-12, some items offer plus sizes.
 Made in USA, feminine clothing with a twist.

 Sizes XS-XL.
 Fair trade, woman owned featuring classic silhouettes and block printed cotton.

 Sizes XS-3X.
 Fair trade, woman owned with a focus on feminine, hand printed dresses, caftans, and separates.